mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

     The naming convention used is the name of the tab on the release testing spreadsheet e.g. AS = Account Settings; M = Messaging, etc. and the numerical value is from Jira ticket identifier.
 So `"M15011"` means "Messaging" on release testing spreadsheet with `MM-15011` Jira ticket.

-    For those writing E2E from help-wanted tickets with `Add E2E Tests` label, the `Test Key` is available in the [GitHub issue itself](https://github.com/mattermost/mattermost-server/issues/10574).
+    For those writing E2E from help-wanted tickets with `Area/E2E Tests` label, the `Test Key` is available in the [GitHub issue itself](https://github.com/mattermost/mattermost-server/issues/10574).

     `Test Key` is used to track test cases in our core staff Release Testing spreadsheet, which is linked in the header of the [Release Discussion channel](https://community.mattermost.com/core/channels/release-discussion) during release testing.